Youngstown Patricians: Legacy

-Youngstown Patricians Relaunched 2015

-On November 5, 2015, at M Gallery, Erie Terminal Place in Downtown Youngstown, a group of enthusiasts, local leaders, media, and the curious, gathered for a celebration to honor the 1915 Youngstown Patricians and an unveiling of a painting by noted local artist Ray Simon.
-Accompanied by current Pastor of Saint Patrick, Father Ed Noga, together, Simon and Father Noga revealed a painting honoring the team titled "Gridiron Greatness", the painting features the Youngstown area, Saint Patrick Church, and Father Charles A. Martin, original Pastor and founder of the football team.
-The event received extensive press coverage including the Youngstown Vindicator, Cleveland Plain Dealer, the Catholic Exponent and local TV stations.
+On November 5, 2015, at M Gallery, Erie Terminal Place in downtown Youngstown, a group of enthusiasts, local leaders, media, and the curious, gathered for a celebration to honor the 1915 Youngstown Patricians and an unveiling of a painting by local artist Ray Simon.
+Accompanied by current Pastor of Saint Patrick, Father Ed Noga, together, Simon and Father Noga revealed "Gridiron Greatness", a painting honoring the team.
+The painting features the Youngstown area, Saint Patrick Church, and Father Charles A. Martin, original pastor and founder of the football team.
+The event received press coverage by the Youngstown Vindicator, Cleveland Plain Dealer, the Catholic Exponent, and local TV stations.
 Many family members of both the 1914 and 1915 teams were in attendance.
-Mayor John A. McNally, Mahoning County Commissioner Carol Rimedio-Righetti, and Mahoning County Historical Society Executive William Lawson were also present..
+Mayor John A. McNally, Mahoning County Commissioner Carol Rimedio-Righetti, and Mahoning County Historical Society Executive William Lawson were also present.
 Items celebrating the team were available for sale including posters of the painting and t-shirts.
-A Youngstown Patricians Facebook account and YTown Pats Twitter account have been created allowing for family members and the general public to share and learn more about this important historical pro football team.
-An article in the Youngstown Vindicator titled "Patricians 100th Anniversary Celebrated" by Greg Gulas and the Cleveland Plain Dealer titled "100 years ago, were Youngstown Patricians pro football's world champs?" by Tim Warsinskey provide additional information.

-A Facebook page dedicated to the history and remembering the Patricians has been created here.
-There are additional photos and stories of the team there.